-To activate/deactivate the driving style indicator, please see the multimedia system instructions.
+The driving style indicator is activated by default.
+If you wish to deactivate it. please see the multimedia system instructions.

 Journey record

 Once the engine is switched off, you will see "Journey record" displayed on the screen 3, enabling you to view information relating to your last journey.